xeoneux/next-dark-mode/README.md

    export default withDarkMode(App)
    ```

-2. You can now use the `useDarkMode` hook
+2. You can now use the `useDarkMode` hook anywhere in your app

    ```js
    import { useDarkMode } from 'next-dark-mode'